 1. 2012 Jeep Wrangler

 It doesn’t matter where you look, the 2012 Jeep Wrangler will be listed as one to avoid.
-The stability, control and comfort are all sacrificed in this model.
+Stability, control, and comfort are all sacrificed in this model.

-There are even people discussing rollovers in the SUV.
-On top of that, the engine was prone to overheating.
+There are even people discussing rollovers with this SUV.
+Not only that, but the engine was also prone to overheating.

 2. 2011 Jeep Grand Cherokee